Ed Helms: Television

 In February 2007, NBC announced that Helms had been promoted to series regular on The Office, and in February 2010 Helms was added to the show's opening credits.
 He quickly became a solidifying part of the cast, and one of the show's producers.
 In June 2009, in an interview with National Public Radio, he said that, like his character Andy Bernard, he had an interest in a cappella music.

 Helms has also appeared on such television shows as The Mindy Project, Wilfred, NTSF:SD:SUV, Tanner on Tanner, Childrens Hospital, Arrested Development, and Cheap Seats, and in various Comedy Central specials.
 He was the celebrity guest on the August 3, 2015 survival-skills reality show Running Wild with Bear Grylls, coming to grips with his fear of heights on the Colorado Mountains.
 He has done commercial voiceover work in campaigns for Burger King, Doritos, Hotels.com, Sharp Aquos, and Advair asthma medication.
 He voices Neil the Angel, a character on Cartoon Network's Weighty Decisions series.
 He plays guitar, banjo, piano, as well as a sitar, in some of his entertainment performances.

 He co-created the Peacock sitcom Rutherford Falls with Sierra Teller Ornelas (now showrunner) and Michael Schur.
-Together with Ornelas, the series has a total of five indigenous writers.

 Film

-Helms starred in the 2011 film Cedar Rapids and co-starred in the blockbuster The Hangover film trilogy as Stuart Price.
-He had minor roles, including Night at the Museum: Battle of the Smithsonian, Blackballed: The Bobby Dukes Story, Meet Dave, Harold & Kumar Escape from Guantanamo Bay, I'll Believe You, Evan Almighty, Semi-Pro and, with The Office co-star Jenna Fischer, Walk Hard: The Dewey Cox Story.
-In 2009, Helms appeared in The Goods: Live Hard, Sell Hard, directed by Neal Brennan and starring Jeremy Piven.
-In 2012, he voiced the Once-ler in The Lorax.
+Helms has had minor roles in numerous films including Night at the Museum: Battle of the Smithsonian, Blackballed: The Bobby Dukes Story, Meet Dave, Harold & Kumar Escape from Guantanamo Bay, I'll Believe You, Evan Almighty, Semi-Pro, Walk Hard: The Dewey Cox Story and The Goods: Live Hard, Sell Hard.

+Helms co-starred in the blockbuster The Hangover (2009) and its sequels The Hangover Part II (2011) and The Hangover Part III (2013) as Stuart "Stu" Price, a dentist.
+All three films in the series were box office successes.
+Helms also starred in the 2011 film Cedar Rapids.
 He played the lead role, Rusty Griswold, in the 2015 film Vacation, a sequel/spin-off of the National Lampoon's Vacation series.
-The film began shooting in September 2014 in Helms' native Atlanta, with Christina Applegate playing Rusty's wife Debbie Griswold.
-In 2015, Helms starred in Jessie Nelson's movie, Love the Coopers.
+Also in 2015 Helms starred in Jessie Nelson's movie, Love the Coopers.
 In 2017, he starred in The Clapper as Eddie Krumble, a paid audience member for infomercials.
-He has a whirlwind of unwanted overnight fame after a late-night talk show host publicizes his frequent infomercial appearances.

-Helms voiced the title role in the DreamWorks animated film Captain Underpants: The First Epic Movie (2017).
-In 2013, he was attached to star in the unproduced Paramount Pictures Naked Gun reboot.
 Helms played Joe Gargan in the 2018 film Chappaquiddick.

+In 2012, Helms voiced the Once-ler in The Lorax.
+He also voiced the titular character in the DreamWorks animated film Captain Underpants: The First Epic Movie (2017).